Logiqx/wst-results/docs/team/sessions.md

   - Roger Ornvang forgot to take the motion mini
     - Took results from his personal Motion
   - No runs for some people who did not sail
-    - Hupert, Thau, Texeira - full day of data recorded, they just did not sail
+    - Hupert, Thau, Texeira - full day of data recorded (including drive back to campsite), they just did not sail
-  - Motion handed in late (Schreurs), causing results to be done twice
+  - Motion handed in late (Schreurs), requiring results to be done twice
     - Rider decided to carry on sailing after the day had ended
+  - Bad data from two motions - Mortefon and Bornemann
+    - Used data from backup devices

+#### Afterwards
+- Wrote script to identify logs that are potentially suspect
+    - MOR854PIE - 24 Apr - Poor quality data, so used backup device
+    - BOR810CHR - 24 Apr - Poor quality data, so used backup device
+    - TOR835MEL - 23 Apr - Only affected one run @ 12:45:01
+    - KOL827LUI - 24 Apr - Crash at 13:12:30, not iffy data during a run
+    - PRU801AIV - 24 Apr - Crash at 12:54:02, not iffy data during a run
+- Fixed sail numbers
+  - Changed K33 and K88 to GBR-33 and GBR-888
+  - Added missing sail numbers

+- Fixed names
+  - Changed Gautier Bourgeois (FRA-6) to Sebastien Bourgeois (FRA-665)

+- Considered impact of adding youths to men's results
+  - Outcome TBC

+#### Outstanding

+- Add missing sail number
+- Add DNC, DNS, DNF results